taraqfarhan/ggl/README.md

-# ggl : Search the web from the terminal (and much more)
+# ggl : search the internet from the command line

 This is another life-changing python script to automate a process which will prolly save your 5-10 seconds of your time.
 Of course, you as a programmer need this kinda productivity.
 You don't need to thank me.
 If you really insist, I won't mind tho.

-You can search :

-- google stuffs (even with a specific Google Chrome profile: if you're using Google Chrome)
+- google (even with a specific Google Chrome profile: if you're using Google Chrome)
+- browse chrome in incognito mode
 - google images and videos
-- browse chrome in incognito mode (if you're using chrome)
-- youtube
+- search with duckduckgo
-- github, stack overflow
+- github repos, stack overflow discussions
+- search youtube
-- wikipedia
+- wikipedia pages
-- duckduckgo
-- gmail
+- search your gmail inbox

-And you can also :

 - prompt chatgpt, gemini
 - prompt to send emails (texts only) to someone from the terminal (using gmail)

+Using Google Chrome is RECOMMENDED.
+But if you use other browser this script will use that browser if you don't have Google Chrome installed on your machine.
 # Usage

 ```